Thousands of students will graduate Friday and Saturday (May 16-17) during five Texas

 - College of Architecture: Tate Brailen Hill, an architecture major from Borger.

-- College of Arts & Sciences: Dhruv Gajendra-Desai Bhakta, a biochemistry from Houston; Nikolajs Konstantins Birze,
+- College of Arts and Sciences: Dhruv Gajendra-Desai Bhakta, a biochemistry from Houston; Nikolajs Konstantins Birze,

 a cell and molecular biology major from Denton; Jonathan Michael Clark, a physics